resources background

 Active vs. Inactive Subdomains: What Is the Difference and Why It Matters

-One of the most valuable features of the WhoisFreaks Subdomain Lookup API is the ability to filter results by active or inactive status.
-Understanding this distinction is essential for attack surface management, threat detection, reconnaissance, and subdomain takeover prevention.
+The Subdomain Lookup API and tool let you filter results by active or inactive status.
+That distinction matters for attack surface management, threat detection, reconnaissance, and subdomain takeover prevention.

 Status What It Means Why It Matters